Safeguarding at Ingleton Primary School

 • All exit doors will be closed and locked during the school day to prevent intrusion

 • Visitors must only enter school through the main entrance and will be asked to sign in and out.
-If they do not have their own identity badge they will be given a visitors badge on entry (red = non DBS so must be accompanied at all times, white= DBS clearance)
+If they do not have their own identity badge they will be given a visitors lanyard on entry (red = non DBS so must be accompanied at all times)

-• Pupils are not allowed out onto the playground/other grounds areas (apart from in the secure EYFS area) without staff supervision
+• Pupils are not allowed out onto the playground/other grounds areas, including the secure EYFS area, without staff supervision

 • Children will only be allowed home with adults with parental responsibility or with those who have confirmed permission (see Home Policy)